3.2 How does tobacco use affect schizophrenia?

 Quitting matters!

-While some studies suggest that smoking may help alleviate negative symptoms of schizophrenia and improve cognitive functions like attention and memory, these potential benefits are overshadowed by the significant negative impact of tobacco use, making the management of schizophrenia even more challenging.
+While some studies suggest that smoking may help alleviate the symptoms of schizophrenia and improve cognitive functions like attention and memory, these potential benefits are overshadowed by the significant negative impact of tobacco use, making the management of schizophrenia even more challenging.

 Smoking in people with schizophrenia has been associated with: